juli127/eshop/README.md

 **E-shop webapp based on servlets + JSP + Ajax:**
 - There is possibility to connect to db using DataSource with Database Connection Pool or JDBC (choosing 'factoryClass' value in dbconfig.properties);
 - Not authorized user can see, choose any product but cannot buy them, notification to register or login is shown (screenshots/MainPageWithAllProducts.png);
-- User can see products of all categories ("All categories" bookmark) or selected products by category (click on picture with desired category on the left panel);
+- User can see products of all categories ("All categories" bookmark) or selected products by specific category (click on picture with desired category on the left panel);
 - If user was registered before and try to register again, he/she will be resend to login page for login;
 - Registration form has verification on input values;
 - If user logged-in and he/she has empty cart, he/she will be resend to product page for shopping;